 A perfect example of this is whey protein.
 It’s much easier for the body to eat a high-quality source of protein.
 Favor proteins like chicken, fish or beans over something processed.
 Also, most whey proteins aren’t healthy.
 They’re often allergenic, highly processed, carcinogenic, and contain unhealthy filler ingredients.

-- Why supplement — band-aid or support while getting to the root?
+- Ask why? — band-aid or support while getting to the root

 - Supplement based on symptoms, labs, history, etc. as a whole.

-- Start one supplement at a time and increase the dose.
+- Start one at a time and increase the dose.

-- Improve gut health and digestion to increase nutrient absorption.
+- Improve gut health and digestion to increase absorption.